BrentFarris/gode/README.md

 Get ODE [here](http://bitbucket.org/odedevs/ode/).

-ODE must be compiled as a shared library with double precision support.
+ODE must be compiled as a shared library with single precision support.
 Triangle mesh indices are expected to be 32 bit, which is the ODE default.
 The following will configure ODE with these options:

-`> cd /path/to/ode-src; ./configure --enable-double-precision --enable-shared`